 Affiliate marketing can be an amazing revenue stream for bloggers, but often it isn’t utilized it to it’s full potential.

-I wasn’t strategic when it came to affiliate marketing on my own blog for such a long time, but when I finally started implementing some strategies and developed a system, things started to click.
+I wasn’t strategic when it came to affiliate marketing on my own blog, The Sweetest Digs, for such a long time, but when I finally started implementing some strategies and developed a system, things started to click.
 Conversions started to happen.
-And finally affiliate marketing became an actual revenue stream that brought in more than a few bucks every month.
+And finally affiliate marketing became an actual revenue stream that brought in more than just a few bucks every month.

 Affiliate Marketing Strategies